mobs-fbk/llm_interaction_simulator/README.md

     Day 2 summary:
     "Guard_117 reminded Prisoner P-186 to follow instructions and maintain discipline, warning against disobedience.
 P-186 agreed to comply."
     ```

+## ✨ Features

+The LLM Interaction Simulator is equipped with a robust set of features designed to enhance your experience in running and managing LLM experiments:
+- **CLI Interface**: Utilize a user-friendly command-line interface to easily create and manage experiments and conversations between different LLMs.
+- **Integration with Ollama**: Seamlessly use and automatically download any LLM available on the Ollama platform, ensuring you have access to a wide range of machine learning models.
+- **Configurable LLM Settings**: Adjust key configuration variables such as `top_p`, `top_k`, and `temperature` to fine-tune the behavior of the LLMs during experiments.
+- **Logging System**: All actions and results are logged into a "logs" folder, providing a detailed record of your experiments for troubleshooting and analysis.
+- **MongoDB Connection**: Connect to a MongoDB database to store and retrieve experiment metadata and conversation data, enhancing data management and retrieval capabilities.
+- **Collaborative Experimentation**: Duplicate and modify experiments created by others, enabling collaborative development and iteration on experimental setups.
+- **Auto-Login Feature**: Experience streamlined access with auto-login when working on your own local PC, removing the need for repetitive authentication steps.
+- **Dynamic Role Prompts**: Automatically adjust role prompts based on the number of agents in the experiment, changing nouns, possessives, and numbers to match the context.
+- **Output Parsing**: Implement a specialized output parsing procedure to eliminate outputs that incorrectly continue across multiple roles, maintaining clarity and coherence in model responses.